CommandMC/HeroicWiki/Adding-Games-to-Steam-on-Linux.md

 It automatically creates executable bash files for each installed game.
 Each bash file or launch file includes the entire launch command (including parameters) of a game.
 Yes, it's the same launch command you see when you run `heroic` from the terminal and launch a game.
 Moreover, the parameters auto-update whenever you change the settings of a particular game on Heroic.

 ### Adding your games to Steam
-Once you've run the **HeroicBashLauncher** executable, you can find the launch files as `.sh` files for every installed game in the **GameFiles** directory.
+Once you've run the **HeroicBashLauncher** executable, the **_AddToSteam_** bash script will be generated that helps sync your Heroic library with Steam.
+It will let you choose any installed game to be added to Steam.

-Now, open Steam and add a bash file (launch file) as a Non-Steam game by performing the following steps:
+If you're facing issues or prefer to add games manually, open Steam and add a game's launch script (located in **GameFiles** directory) as a Non-Steam game by performing the following steps:

 1. Go to **LIBRARY**
 2. Click **ADD A GAME**